hashicorp/terraform-website/content/source/docs/enterprise/install/automating-initial-user.html.md

 initial_token=${initial_token//$'\r'}             # needed to remove carrier return for the usage with curl
 ```

-The command outputs only the complete IACT, which facilitates use in automation.
+The command outputs the complete IACT with the carriage return character removed, which facilitates use in automation.

 ### Via API